Waukesha County, Wisconsin: Elected officials

 The County Board of Supervisors has 25 members, each of whom is elected from a single-member district in a nonpartisan election.

 On April 3, 1990, county voters approved an amendment to the county code that converted the appointed administrator to an elected County Executive, beginning with the 1991 election.
 Daniel Finley, the County Board Chairman, ran for County Executive and won the 1991 election.
 He was re-elected in 1995, 1999, and 2003, before resigning in 2005 to lead the Milwaukee Public Museum.
 State Representative Daniel Vrakas was elected to succeed him at a 2005 special election and was re-elected in 2007 and 2011.
-The current County Executive, Paul Farrow, was elected in 2015 when Vrakas declined to seek re-election, and was re-elected in 2019 and 2023.
+The current County Board chair, James Heinrich, is acting as County Executive following the death of Paul Farrow, who was elected in 2015, and re-elected in 2019 and 2023.